How to apply for the digital nomad residence permit in Croatia: Guide for 2023

 After those 6 months have passed, you can then start an application for a new residence permit.
 This is also reiterated on MUP’s web site.

-#3 We know the digital nomad permit does not lead to permanent residence or citizenship
+#3 We know the digital nomad permit ALONE cannot lead to long-term/permanent residence or citizenship

 #4 You cannot legally work for any Croatian company